micgreene/reading-notes/401py-reading-4-Notes.md

   ## File PathsRecursive Functions in Python
-  **A recursive function is a function defined in terms of itself via self-referential expressions.**
+  **A recursive function is a function defined in terms of itself via self-referential expressions.**<br />
-    + This means that the function will continue to call itself and repeat its behavior until some condition is met to return a result.
+    This means that the function will continue to call itself and repeat its behavior until some condition is met to return a result.
 All recursive functions share a common structure made up of two parts:
       + *the Base Case*
       + *the Recursive Case*
     + To demonstrate this structure, let’s write a recursive function for calculating n!: